pranavthombare/pointers-for-beginners/README.md

 Where type can be replaced with any data type; int, float, char etc.

 A basic program can be found in this repository which will go through all the concepts of pointers step-by-step with increasing complexity.

+# Pointers As Arrays

+One interesting way to use pointers is to use them as an arrays.